Research in the DOIT Lab

 Stochastic approaches such as Monte Carlo simulations are powerful tools for the solution of the radiative transfer equation.

-Monte Carlo simulations for solving the radiative transfer equation (PDF)
+Monte Carlo simulations (PDF)

 Dual-slope methods